Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Model formulation

-Geometrically, square piece puzzles are a very special case of crossing cuts puzzles and thus one needs a more general mechanism to represent the latter.
-Towards that end, and inspired by Freeman and Garder~\cite{freeman1964apictorial}, we define the \textit{mating graph} to be a planar graph whose nodes are the edges of the puzzle pieces and whose links\footnote{To avoid terminological confusion, we use the term 'links' for the mating graph edges, while we reserve the term 'edges' for the boundaries of puzzle pieces.}, dubbed \textit{matings}, represent immediate neighborhood relationship.
+Geometrically, square piece puzzles are indeed a very special case of crossing cuts puzzles and thus the latter require a more general mechanism to represent them.
+Towards that end, and inspired by Freeman and Garder~\cite{freeman1964apictorial}, we define the \textit{mating graph} to be a planar graph whose nodes are the edges of the puzzle pieces and whose links\footnote{To avoid terminological confusion, we use the term 'links' for the edges of the mating graph, while we reserve the term 'edges' for the boundary segments of puzzle pieces.}, dubbed \textit{matings}, represent immediate neighborhood relationship.
 The connected pieces will be called \textit{neighbors} or \textit{neighboring pieces} while the edges matched by a mating will be called \textit{mates}.
-Note that in the ideal case, when no noise is present, a mating represents two overlapping mates with identical lengths.
+Note that in the ideal case, when no geometric noise is present, a mating in the solved puzzle represents two overlapping mates with identical lengths.

-Unlike in square piece (and also commercial toy) jigsaw puzzles, which have a constant number of neighbors for each piece (except boundary pieces), the mating graph of a crossing cuts puzzle is more general since the number of matings a piece can have is variable (see Fig.~\ref{fig:cc_df}).
-Moreover, the number of possible configurations (translation and rotation) of the pieces of crossing cut puzzles adds additional complexity, since unlike for square or toy puzzles, it is infinite and selected from a continuous range.
+Unlike in square piece (and also commercial toy) jigsaw puzzles, which have a constant number of neighbors for each piece (except boundary pieces), the mating graph of a crossing cuts puzzle is more general since the number of matings a piece can have varies (see Fig.~\ref{fig:cc_df}A-C).
+Moreover, the number of possible Euclidean transformations of the pieces of crossing cuts puzzles adds additional complexity, since unlike for square or toy puzzles, it is infinite in cardinality and selected from a continuous range.
 Hence, on the one hand, the representation of the puzzle must account for these new degrees of freedom.
-On the other hand, the geometrical shape of the pieces provides more information that is not present in the square jigsaw problem, and may facilitate reconstruction algorithms that rely only on the shape of the pieces.
-While in this work we indeed address only apictorial crossing cuts puzzles, we will argue below that under most realistic scenarios, pictorial content is critical for successful yet efficient crossing cuts puzzle solvers.
+On the other hand, the geometrical shape of the pieces provides more information that is not present in the square jigsaw problem and may facilitate reconstruction algorithms that rely only on the shape of the pieces.
+Just as in any other type of puzzles (see Sec.~\ref{sec:related_work}), an \textit{apictorial} crossing cuts puzzle is one whose initial polygon contains no visual content (Fig.~\ref{fig:cc_df}A,B) while a \textit{pictorial} crossing cuts puzzle is generated from a polygon covered with an image.
+(Fig.~\ref{fig:cc_df}D,E).
+In this paper, we start our analysis with apictorial puzzles and gradually incorporate pictorial aspects while arguing that under most realistic scenarios, pictorial content is critical for successful and efficient crossing cuts puzzle solvers.